 As with the single story Deluxe Villas, there is a sun deck with a hot tub large enough for six people.

 Activities, diving & excursions

-There is no dive centre at Maca Bana Villas, but many dive operators on the island offer a free transfer from the resort.
-Grenada is the perfect place for divers of all levels, as there are more than 30 sites where you can experience colourful coral reefs, spectacular shipwrecks, exhilarating drift dives and a unique underwater sculpture park.
+There is no dive center at Maca Bana Villas, but many dive operators on the island offer a free transfer from the resort.
+Grenada is the perfect place for divers of all levels, as there are more than 30 sites where you can experience colorful coral reefs, spectacular shipwrecks, exhilarating drift dives and a unique underwater sculpture park.